pefbrute/twitchio_bot_template/twitch-oauth2-dev.to.md

 1. Copy the URL you constructed in Step 4.
 2. Paste it into the address bar of the browser where you are **logged in as the bot**.
 Hit Enter.
 3. Twitch will ask you to authorize your application to access data according to the specified scopes.
 Carefully review the requested permissions and click **"Authorize"**.
 4. After successful authorization, the browser will redirect you to the `redirect_uri` (`http://localhost:3000`).
-Since you likely don\'t have a web server listening there, you\'ll see an error like "This site can\'t be reached." **This is normal and expected!**
+Since you likely don't have a web server listening there, you'll see an error like "This site can't be reached." **This is normal and expected!**
-5.  **The important part**: Look at the browser\'s address bar.
+5.  **The important part**: Look at the browser's address bar.
 The URL will look something like this:
     `http://localhost:3000/?code=LONG_AUTHORIZATION_CODE&scope=requested_scopes`
 6. Copy the value of the `code` parameter from this URL.
 This is your **Authorization Code**.
-It\'s single-use and has a short lifespan.
+It's single-use and has a short lifespan.

 Example: If the URL is `http://localhost:3000/?code=zyxw9876543210&scope=chat:read+chat:edit`, your authorization code is `zyxw9876543210`.